 Alas, Herbert’s desire to explore this seems to have been minimal

 — or perhaps that was a goal of the final novel he never wrote.

 The son’s sequels

 Many years after Herbert’s death, his son Brian announced the discovery

-of some notes the father had written towards a seventh novel,
+of some notes his father had written towards a seventh novel,

 including a plot outline.

-Brian Herbert set about writing this novel with a better-established
+He set about writing this novel with Kevin J. Anderson,

 They first wrote a significant number of prequels